 Although most individuals readily and narrowly associate “health careers” with medicine, there are many professions in health and allied health as this hypothetical scenario illustrates.
 Thus, you owe it to yourself to explore the possibilities and learn more about not only medicine, but also public health, dentistry, optometry, pharmacy, nursing, physical and occupational therapy, and more.

 Every year, here at UM, in LSA alone, about ~30% of all entering students indicate an interest in pursuing a health related profession.
 The vast majority of these individuals will consider themselves “pre-med”.
 Many students will stay true to this interest and forge ahead on their path to become physicians while others will discover new professional interests along the way.
 Still others will identify their field of choice as a result of academic, co-curricular, or life experiences later on.
 All of these scenarios are completely normal.
-Regardless of where you fall on this continuum, the information on this Career Track, your internal drive to engage, and conversations with the University Career Center staff can help you figure out the next steps in your journey.
+Regardless of where you fall on this continuum, the information on this Career Track, your internal drive to engage, and conversations with the University Career Center coaches can help you figure out the next steps in your journey.

 Here is some information to get you started:

 There are some variances in the specific skills needed in various health careers, especially between clinical vs. non-clinical roles.
 However, a commitment to service, intellectual curiosity, cultural competence, empathy, strong communication skills, adaptability, resilience, teamwork, etc. tend to be common denominators.
 See, for example, the core competencies for entering medical students.
-An aspiring dentist however, and for example, will also need to possess a particular interest in the science of oral health, good eyesight, excellent manual dexterity and a steady hand, the ability to gain trust and put patients at ease, some business knowledge to run a practice, multitasking skills, etc. Understanding the skills involved in various health professions and how they relate to your own skill set and aptitudes will help you narrow down your options.
+An aspiring dentist however, for example, will also need to possess a particular interest in the science of oral health, good eyesight, excellent manual dexterity and a steady hand, the ability to gain trust and put patients at ease, some business knowledge to run a practice, multitasking skills, etc. Understanding the skills involved in various health professions and how they relate to your own skill set and aptitudes will help you narrow down your options.
 Search and check the occupation profiles of various health careers to learn about the tasks, skills needed, and equipment used to get a good idea of the basic kinds of work activities health professionals do on a daily basis.

 If you already have a general idea in mind (dentistry, pharma, biotech, alternative healthcare, etc.) be sure to peruse the appropriate Vault Career Guides.